NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ### Step 4.2: Disable Selection in Viewport Legacy

-Our first class will address disabling the selection in the viewport legacy but you may encounter a bug that will not set our focused window to `True`.
-As a result, you will operate all `Viewport` Instances for a given usd_context instead:
+Your first class will address disabling the selection in viewport legacy but you may encounter a bug that will not set your focused window to `True`.
+As a result, you will operate all `Viewport` instances for a given usd_context instead:

 ```python
 ...